return42/sphkerneldoc/linux_src_doc/block/blk-core_c.rst

   Sometimes queueing needs to be postponed for a little while, to allow resources to come back.
 This function will make sure that queueing is restarted around the specified time.
-Queue lock must be held.

 .. _`blk_start_queue_async`: